Rhythm-Adhikari1/Neural-Network-from-Scratch/README.md

-Neural Network from Scratch
+# **Neural Network from Scratch**

 This project demonstrates how to build a deep neural network (DNN) from scratch using Python and NumPy.
-The primary focus is on implementing the neural network architecture, forward and backward propagation, and training with gradient descent.
-The breast cancer dataset is used as a demonstration to show that the neural network works well for binary classification tasks, but the emphasis is on the neural network itself, not on breast cancer detection.
+The focus is on implementing the core neural network components: architecture, forward and backward propagation, and training with gradient descent.
+The breast cancer dataset is used as a test case to validate the model's performance on binary classification tasks.
+However, the emphasis is on the neural network implementation, not on breast cancer detection.

-Features
+## **Features**

-Neural Network Architecture: Multi-layer network with ReLU activation for hidden layers and sigmoid activation for the output layer.
+- **Neural Network Architecture**: Multi-layer network with ReLU activation for hidden layers and sigmoid activation for the output layer.

-Forward Propagation: Linear transformations followed by ReLU or sigmoid activation functions.
+- **Forward Propagation**: Linear transformations followed by ReLU or sigmoid activation functions.

-Backpropagation: Gradient computation and weight updates using gradient descent.
+- **Backpropagation**: Gradient computation and weight updates using gradient descent.

-Cost Function: Cross-entropy loss function for binary classification.
+- **Cost Function**: Cross-entropy loss function for binary classification tasks.

-Data Preprocessing: Standardization of features for optimal training.
+- **Data Preprocessing**: Standardization of features to ensure optimal training performance.

-How It Works
+## **How It Works**

-Forward Propagation: Each layer performs a linear transformation of the input, followed by an activation function (ReLU for hidden layers, Sigmoid for the output).
+- **Forward Propagation**: Each layer applies a linear transformation to the input, followed by an activation function (ReLU for hidden layers and Sigmoid for the output).

-Backpropagation: Gradients are calculated for the parameters and updated via gradient descent to minimize the cost function.
+- **Backpropagation**: Gradients are computed for each parameter, and weight updates are performed using gradient descent to minimize the cost function.
-Training: The model trains on the dataset, iterating over a set number of iterations to improve the parameters.
+- **Training**: The model trains on the dataset over a set number of iterations, gradually improving the parameters.

-Future Improvements
+## **Future Improvements**

-Experiment with deeper architectures and additional layers.
+- Experiment with deeper architectures and more complex layer configurations.

-Implement hyperparameter tuning for improved performance.
+- Implement hyperparameter tuning to improve model performance.

-Explore regularization techniques like dropout to prevent overfitting.
+- Explore regularization techniques such as dropout to prevent overfitting.